n0rmz/ripple-dev-portal/API.md

 This API endpoint can be used to browse through an account's payment history.
 The following query string parameters can be used to filter the list of returned payments:

-+ `source_account:` Filter the results to only include payments sent by the given account.
++ `source_account` Filter the results to only include payments sent by the given account.

-+ `destination_account:` Filter the results to only include payments received by the given account.
++ `destination_account` Filter the results to only include payments received by the given account.

-+ `exclude_failed:` If set to `true`, the results will only include payments which were successfully validated and written into the ledger.
++ `exclude_failed` If set to `true`, the results will only include payments which were successfully validated and written into the ledger.
 Otherwise, failed payments will be included.

-+ `direction:` Limit the results to only include the given type of payments.
++ `direction` Limit the results to only include the given type of payments.
 The following direction values are currently supported:
  + `incoming`
  + `outgoing`
  + `pending`
- + `earliest_first:` If set to `true`, the payments will be returned in ascending date order.
+ + `earliest_first` If set to `true`, the payments will be returned in ascending date order.
 Otherwise, the payments will be returned in descending date order (ie, the most recent payment will be returned first).
 Defaults to `false`.

-+ `start_ledger:` The index for the starting ledger.
++ `start_ledger` The index for the starting ledger.
 If `earliest_first` is `true`, this will be the oldest ledger to be queried; otherwise, it will be the most recent ledger.
 Defaults to the first ledger in the `rippled` server's database.

-+ `end_ledger:` The index for the ending ledger.
++ `end_ledger` The index for the ending ledger.
 If `earliest_first` is `true`, this will be the most recent ledger to be queried; otherwise, it will be the oldest ledger.
 Defaults to the most recent ledger in the `rippled` server's database.

-+ `results_per_page:` The maximum number of payments to be returned at once.
++ `results_per_page` The maximum number of payments to be returned at once.
 Defaults to 20.

-+ `page:` The page number to be returned.
++ `page` The page number to be returned.
 The first page of results will have page number `1`, the second page will have page number `2`, and so on.
 Defaults to `1`.

 Upon completion, the server will return a JSON object which looks like the following: